-Amortization expense for acquired finite-lived intangible assets was \$109 million for the year ended December 31, 2018, \$92 million for the year ended December 31, 2017, and \$82 million for the year ended December 31, 2016.
-Amortization expense increased in 2018 and 2017 primarily due to additional amortization expense associated with acquired intangible assets in 2017.
+Amortization expense for acquired finite-lived intangible assets was \$101 million for the year ended December 31, 2019, \$109 million for the year ended December 31, 2018, and \$92 million for the year ended December 31, 2017.
+Amortization expense decreased in 2019 primarily due to certain assets becoming fully amortized in the fourth quarter of 2018, partially offset by additional amortization expense associated with acquired intangible assets in 2019.
 These amounts are included in depreciation and amortization expense in the Consolidated Statements of Income.

-The estimated future amortization expense (excluding the impact of foreign currency translation adjustments of \$85 million as of December 31, 2018) of acquired finite-lived intangible assets as of December 31, 2018 is as follows:
+The estimated future amortization expense (excluding the impact of foreign currency translation adjustments of \$104 million as of December 31, 2019) of acquired finite-lived intangible assets as of December 31, 2019 is as follows: